-Moore sculpted his ‘Draped Seated Woman’ in 1957 and sold it to the London County Council at cost price as “a gift for the working people of the East End” to be erected at the new estate in 1962.
+Moore sculpted his ‘Draped Seated Woman’ in 1957 and sold it to the London County Council at cost price as “a gift for the working people of Stepney” to be erected at the new estate in 1962.

-But controversy erupted when former Tower Hamlets mayor Lutfur Rahman wanted to put it on the open market in 2012 for £20 million, which led to protests from the art world, heritage campaigners and leading figures like film producer Danny Boyle and Henry Moore’s own daughter Mary Moore.
+But controversy erupted when ex-Tower Hamlets mayor Lutfur Rahman put it on the open market in 2012 for £20 million hard cash, which led to protests from the art and heritage world with leading figures like film producer Danny Boyle and Henry Moore’s own daughter Mary Moore.